m7a/bo-z80-ti84plus-trtotp/README.md

-necessary to protect from brute-force attacks against the password: Using brute-force, an adversary _will_ arrive at the correct password but without additional information about the TOTP's correctness, it will not be possible to tell which of the tried passwords was correct.
+necessary to protect from brute-force attacks against the password: Using brute-force, an adversary _will_ arrive at the correct password but without additional information about the TOTP's correctness, it will not be possible to tell which of the tried passwords was the correct one.

 The program presented here implements the generation of the one time pad from the user's password as follows:

-	_TODO ADDING A SALT IS THE MINIMUM WE COULD DO!_
-	First 16 bytes of OTP key = md5(Password)
+	first 16 bytes of OTP key = md5(password || salt)
-	Next 16 bytes of OTP key  = md5(previous 16 bytes of OTP key)
+	next  16 bytes of OTP key = md5(previous 16 bytes of OTP key)

 This is as insecure as it gets, but it is (1) fast enough to process on the calculator and (2) probably secure enough to drive off a script kiddie having